karti479/karti479/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=karti479" alt="karti479" /></a> </p>

-- 🔭 I’m currently working on **Thales GSMA Esim Solution as a Product Owner**
+- 🔭 I’m currently working on **Thales B2B Saas and B2C Fintech ,Cloud ,Cyber Security and E-Comm products as a Product Manager /Owner**

-- 🌱 I’m currently learning **How to Automate Kubernetes hosted Application.**
+- 🌱 I’m currently learning **How to Build a Product like APPLE and Tesla.**

 - 👨‍💻 All of my projects are available at [https://github.com/karti479](https://github.com/karti479)